adityapalnitkar/adityapalnitkar.github.io/_posts/2017-3-5-Week-Seven.md

 ## What’s my experience of the class? ##

-Lectures as engaging as always.
+Lectures are engaging as always.
 I was not that worried about the SWE exam since I knew what format to expect.
 However, when I saw that the Canvas assignment said 19 questions, I definitely got worried.
 With multiple choice questions, there is no room for partial credit.
-The last few questions that asked about implementations were tricky too since guessing wrong is punitive.
+The last few questions that asked about correct implementations were tricky too, since guessing wrong is punitive.
 All in all, I will say that I prefer this exam format rather than having to just implement code.

 ## Tip of the week ##